 - Attractive economic model.
 Our non-delivery model allows us to receive a premium monthly Medicare reimbursement for deployment of our devices to oxygen patients versus the delivery model.
 Standard Medicare reimbursement for ambulatory patients using the delivery model is \$208.21 per month versus \$229.87 per month for our portable oxygen concentrator model, representing a premium of \$21.66 per month.
 A similar premium was maintained in the round one recompete (\$19.09 per month) and in the round two (\$23.30 per month) competitive bidding areas.
 In addition, we believe our portable oxygen concentrator technology and direct-to-consumer strategy allow us to provide our solutions through a more efficient cost structure.
 The delivery model requires ongoing gaseous or liquid oxygen container refills and regular home deliveries with accompanying costs, while our portable oxygen concentrator non-delivery model eliminates oxygen container refills and regular deliveries of oxygen containers and their associated costs.
-Following the first two rounds of competitive bidding and the round one recompete, we retained access to approximately 90% of the U.S. long-term oxygen therapy market, with the majority of contracts through mid-2016, while many providers were priced out of this market. - Direct-to-consumer capabilities.
+Following the first two rounds of competitive bidding and the round one recompete, we retained access to approximately 90% of the U.S. long-term oxygen therapy market, with the majority of contracts through mid-2016, while many providers were priced out of this market.
+Notwithstanding these Medicare reimbursement cuts, we have been able to show a consistent track record of growth in year-over-year revenue with growth of 59% from 2011 to 2012, 55% from 2012 to 2013 and 51% in the first six months of 2014 versus the comparative period in 2013. - Direct-to-consumer capabilities.
 We believe our direct-to-consumer strategy enables patient access and retention as well as innovation and investment in our product portfolio.
-Pursuing a direct-to-consumer strategy requires national accreditation, state-bystate licensing and Medicare billing privileges.
-We are unaware of any manufacturing competitor that currently markets on a directto-consumer basis, and so we do not believe any of these manufacturers possesses the necessary qualification to do so.
+Pursuing a direct-to-consumer strategy requires national accreditation, state-by-state licensing and Medicare billing privileges.
+We are unaware of any manufacturing competitor that currently markets on a direct-to-consumer basis, and so we do not believe any of these manufacturers possesses the necessary qualification to do so.
 If any of our manufacturing competitors were to pursue a direct-to-consumer strategy, they would risk negative reaction from the home medical equipment providers that sell their other homecare products, which generally represent significantly larger portions of their businesses than oxygen therapy products.